 Cane Toads have glands that secrete a white sticky toxic substance to defend themselves.

 The toxins from the chemicals are absorbed through your dog’s gums and into the bloodstream.

 The toxins target their vital organs.

 Cane Toad Toxicity from the venom is a pet medical emergency; if no action is taken, the outcome is fatal.

-Dogs can die within 15 minutes without medical treatment.
+Dogs can die within 10 to 15 minutes without medical treatment.

-There is no antidote for their venom, so dog parents must perform immediate pet first aid techniques and get their dog emergency veterinary care to increase their dog’s chance of survival.
+There is no antidote for their toxin, so dog parents must perform immediate pet first aid techniques and get their dog emergency veterinary care to increase their dog’s chance of survival.

 Time is a crucial factor in getting your dog help; the mortality rate from untreated Cane Toad Toxicity runs from 20% to 100%.

 Dogs can quickly become poisoned when they lick the toad, pick it up with their mouth, play with, bite, or eat it (including eating the tadpoles, toad eggs, or dead, dried toads).

 The signs your dog will begin to experience and show are, but are not limited to: